Perl-Apollo/Corinna/templates/rfc/classes.md

 `$self->next::method()` would ordinarily generate a runtime exception because the method does not exist.

 On line 2, we see two interesting things.
-First is the `$self` variable automatically injected into the body of the method.
+First is the immutable `$self` variable automatically injected into the body of the method.
 There is also a `$class` variable availabe, but it's not shown in this example.

 Next is the `next::method` part.
 Usually we see that as part of the C3 mro.
 It's here because of the [SUPER-bug in Perl](http://modernperlbooks.com/mt/2009/09/when-super-isnt.html).